Skip to main content

 Instructions

-Execute a read-only SQL query on Snowflake.
+Execute a read-only SQL query (SELECT, SHOW, DESCRIBE, WITH) and return results.

 Parameters:

-- sql: SQL query to execute (SELECT, SHOW, DESCRIBE, or WITH)
+- sql: read-only SQL query

-- database: Optional database context
+- database: optional database context

-- schema: Optional schema context
+- schema: optional schema context

-- execute_query("SELECT * FROM SALES_DB.PUBLIC.CUSTOMERS LIMIT 10")
+Example: execute_query("SELECT * FROM SALES_DB.PUBLIC.CUSTOMERS LIMIT 10")

 Input Schema